-Coffee has four enemies and they’re light, heat, moisture, and air.
+Coffee has four enemies and they’re light, heat, moisture, and oxygen.
 You want to go out of your way to ensure your coffee beans aren’t exposed to any of those elements.

-To keep your coffee beans free of light and air, store them in an airtight bag or container.
+To keep your coffee beans free of light and air, store them in an airtight container after opening.

-Prevent heat and moisture exposure by keeping your coffee beans in a cool, dry location.
+Prevent heat and moisture exposure by keeping your coffee beans in a cool (or room temperature), dry location.